aecon/prionBrain3D/README.md

 **CAUTION: WORK IN PROGRESS!**

-Under development is a python toolkit for image processing of large, three-dimensional whole mouse brains.
+A python package for image processing of large, three-dimensional whole mouse brains.